ishangaur07/ishangaur07/README.md

 - 👋 Hi, I’m @ishangaur07
-- 👀 I’m interested in Backend Developing
+- 👀 I’m interested in
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, DSA and Devops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open sourse
-- 📫 How to reach me ...
+- 📫 How to reach me ishangaur107@gmail.com

 <!---
 ishangaur07/ishangaur07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.